able8/translate-docs/docs/tr-practical-go.md

 | ---- | ------------------------------------------------------------ |
 |      |                                                              |

 Just as I talked earlier about nameing variables, the name of a  package is very important.
 I start by asking myself questions like, "what is the purpose of this  package" or "what does service does package provide?".
-Hopefully the answer to that question is "this package let’s you speak  HTTP", not "this package provides the X type", otherwise its time to go  back to the drawing board.
+Hopefully the answer to that question is "this package let’s you speak  HTTP", not "this package provides the X type", otherwise its time to Go back to the drawing board.

 | Tip  | Name your package for what it *provides*, not what it *contains*. |
 | ---- | ------------------------------------------------------------ |